ucl-bug/ust-sart/README.md

 **Note:** This code does not handle absorption or density, and only inverts for sound speed.

-**Note:** This code does not provide functions for time-of-flight picking.

 ## Background

 - This inverse problem cannot be solved by direct matrix inversion because the coefficient matrix is too large to be stored in memory.